 Our services provide professional quality technical expertise in the evolving field of Photogrammetry.
 Our work is geared primarily towards the requirements of the forensics and technical data analysis markets.
 Imagemetrica is based at Maulden, Bedfordshire in the UK.

-Photogrammetry is the science of making highly accurate 3D spatial measurements from photographs.
+Photogrammetry is the science of making highly accurate 3D measurements from photographs.
 Yes, you read that correctly: highly accurate measurements from photographs.
 Generally speaking if it can be photographed, then it can be modelled with photogrammetry.
-Please see our Photogrammetry Examples section to see how it may be deployed in practice.
+Please see the Photogrammetry Examples section to see how it may be deployed in practice.

 From a photogrammetric model of a subject area, scene or object, it is possible to produce:

 - Accurate 3D measurements.